ulises-c/OnShape-DocuReader/notes/DONE.md

    2. Update README.md with new features and current project state
    3. Update ARCHITECTURE.md with detailed architecture overview
    4. Refresh basic-usage.md with latest features and examples
+4. Update what `get all`, `get selected` `get document` does
+   2. Change default selections to all selected
+   5. Fix `get selected`
+      1. Ensure exporting only processes selected documents (frontend passes ids; backend scopes by ids)

 ---